Fighting Back for Voters: Fair Fight Action v. Raffensperger

-Fair Fight is challenging Georgia’s unconstitutional elections policies and procedures in a historic federal lawsuit against the Georgia Secretary of State and Board of Elections.
+Fair Fight Action is challenging Georgia’s unconstitutional elections policies and procedures in a historic federal lawsuit against the Georgia Secretary of State and Board of Elections.

 The fight for voting rights and freedom from systemic voter suppression must happen on multiple fronts: advocacy, legislation, and litigation.

-This lawsuit, while focused on transforming the unacceptable, unlawful, and unconstitutional elections system in Georgia, is one that Fair Fight believes will further pave the way for free and fair elections nationwide.
+This lawsuit, while focused on transforming the unacceptable, unlawful, and unconstitutional elections system in Georgia, is one that Fair Fight Action believes will further pave the way for free and fair elections nationwide.
 When our right to vote is imperiled in any state, all Americans are threatened.

 FOLLOW THE CASE

-To illustrate our claims and shine a spotlight on the broken elections system of Georgia, Fair Fight has gathered statements from hundreds of Georgia voters in every region of our state.
+To illustrate our claims and shine a spotlight on the broken elections system of Georgia, Fair Fight Action has gathered statements from hundreds of Georgia voters in every region of our state.

 If you are a Georgia voter who is interested in sharing the story of the issues you experienced while voting, or attempting to vote, in the 2018 election cycle or any subsequent election, including the 2020 primary election, the 2020 General Election, and the 2021 senate run-off election, please share your story.